Nyumat/NyumatFlix/CODE_OF_CONDUCT.md

-# NyumatFlix Code of Conduct
+# Code of Conduct

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in the NyumatFlix project a harassment-free and inclusive experience for everyone.
-We are committed to ensuring that all members of the NyumatFlix community, regardless of age, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation, feel welcome and respected.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in the project a harassment-free and inclusive experience for everyone.
+We are committed to ensuring that all members of the project's community, regardless of age, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation, feel welcome and respected.